CsatiZoltan/t8code-wiki/Debugging-with-valgrind.md

 }
 ```
 You can add them to a file ending with ```.supp``` and give each of them a proper name.
 To be less specific you can remove lines and replace them with the frame level wildcard ```...```.
-For most of error outputs this suppression is sufficient:
+For most error outputs this suppression is sufficient:
 ```
 {
    <mpi_supp_1>